takalkartejas/learning-docker-security/README.md

    5. If we try to edit the text.txt file and save, it says permission denied
    6. We can use sudo but it needs password which needs to be somehow set
+   7. But with this method it is still possible to login as root by running the container directly without selecting any user.

 ---